Quantifying Interstellar Extinction at High Galactic Latitudes: Degeneracy Analysis

 \subsection{Parameter Sensitivity and Degeneracy: Astrophysical Metallicity Prior}

-We now illustrate the results of fitting the model to the data when we incorporate the high Galactic latitude metallicity prior defined in Section \ref{methods}.
-Our previous analysis shows that prior constraints on either the effective temperature or the metallicity are necessary to constrain the extinction without adding any prior on the extinction parameter of our model, particularly when we have an error floor on the photometry.
-We fit our model to the uniform synthetic sample with the error floor of $0.05$ mag included.
+We now illustrate the results of fitting the model to the data when we use the prior defined in Section \ref{a_informed_p}, which modelled the LAMOST metallicities as a function of distance for stars at high Galactic latitudes. {We consider all stars within 2000pc. {We display the metallicity prior in the top four images in Figure \ref{fig:feh_prior_data}.}} Our previous analysis shows that constraints on either the effective temperature or the metallicity are necessary to constrain the extinction without adding any prior on the extinction parameter of our model, particularly when $\sigma_{\text{floor}}>0.0$.
+We fit our model to the uniform synthetic sample with $\sigma_{\text{floor}}= 0.05$ mag.

-We find that the prior on the metallicity significantly improves our ability to constrain the extinction parameter across the whole sample, particularly for stars which have metallicities that are highly likely under our prior assumption.
-The median difference between the posterior mean extinction and the true extinction is $0.058$ and the median posterior standard deviation is $0.159$.
+We find that the prior on the metallicity significantly improves our ability to constrain the extinction parameter across the whole sample, particularly for stars which have metallicities that are highly likely under our prior assumption. {In Figure \ref{fig:corner_uniform_except_metal} we display a corner plot of the posterior distribution for a single star with $[Fe/H]=-0.125$ dex, $T_{\text{eff}}=5916$ K, age=$10^9$ yrs, $M_G=4.7$ mag, $d=800$ pc, $A_0=0.15 \,\rm{mag}$ and $m=M_\odot$.} Through generating point estimates for the parameters of each star using their respective posteriors, we find {that} the median difference between the posterior mean extinction and the true extinction is $0.058 \,\rm{mag}$ and the median posterior standard deviation is $0.159$.
 We do not include a tight spectroscopic constraint on the metallicity as a Gaussian term in the likelihood function using a value from spectroscopic surveys due to it being difficult to calibrate spectroscopic metallicities to those from stellar evolution code.
 We do not wish to introduce any unknown systematic error when training to constrain values of extinction, thus, we incorporate our spectroscopic knowledge of the metallicity via an astrophysical prior.

 We display the posterior standard deviation of the effective temperature, log surface gravity and each of the model parameters in Figure \ref{fig:feh_std}.
-We see that the model is far more sensitive to to each of the parameters under the assumed errors when we have a high Galactic prior on the metallicity.
+We see that the model is far more sensitive to each of the parameters under the assumed errors when we have {an astrophysical metallicity prior}.
 In particular, the metallicity, extinction, and effective temperature posterior standard deviations are reduced over the sample.
-We omit an illustration of the correlations due to them being relatively invariant from Figure \ref{fig:corr_wfloor}.
+We omit an illustration of the correlations due to them being {similar to} Figure \ref{fig:corr_wfloor}.